 The UAT team at CCDC 2011 laid the foundation for the 2012 team.
-Each year, Professor Kelly has team members document their practice sessions and their time at CCDC in a log-the Blue Book.
-"There's a historical record," he says.
-"That way, we can look back at practices that worked and those that didn't.
-This way, we don't lose the core ideas and effective thinking that students worked so hard to develop."
-The 2012 team started signing up for the competition, and practicing, all the way back in September 2010.
-"If you think about the United States military during peacetime, they practice, practice, practice but they don't put their skills to use if there isn't a war," says Professor Kelly.
+Each year, Professor Kelly has team members their time at CCDC in a log-the Blue Book. way, we can look back at practices that worked and those that didn't.
+This way, we don't lose the core ideas and effective thinking that students worked so hard to The 2012 team started signing up for the competition, and practicing, all the way back in September 2010. military during peacetime, they practice, their skills to use if there isn't a war," says Professor Kelly.
 "That's what we're doing.
-We're practicing by putting the students' learning into situations with real-world elements to it."
+We're practicing by putting the students' elements to it."
+CCDC TEAM: